isleymg/find-campsites/README.md

 `campsites.sh` demos a simple bash script wrapping the python script and opening a text file if results are found that could be set up to be triggered through cron.

-## Searching for parks other than Yosemite

-### Get LOCATION_PAYLOAD request data
-* Use your preferred proxy or network analyzer to capture requests (Charles Proxy, Wireshark, etc)
-* Visit recreation.gov in your browser
-* Enter target park name - click the park in the prefilled Auto-suggest dropdown that appears
-* Find logs for the POST request to www.recreation.gov/unifSearch.do
-* Copy the REQUEST body params as JSON into the `LOCATION_PAYLOAD` dict in `campsites.py`
-* (keep the search results page open and continue to next section)

-### Whitelist campsites by id in PARKS dict
-* From the list of campgrounds and attractions listed in the results for your park, choose the campgrounds you'd like to stay at
-* For each campground you choose, copy the campground's link URL
-* Grab the parkId URL param and add it as a key to the PARKS dict in `campsites.py`, the value should be a human readable campground name.

-# find-campsites